ShopBro-Team/ShopBro2.0-Mob/README.md

 # ShopBro-2.0-mobile
-The react-native mobile app version of our ShopBro 2.0 app.
+The react-native mobile app version of our ShopBro2.0-Web app.

 ## ABOUT
 We are currently using React-Native and Expo XDE to build our mobile applicaiton of ShopBro.